 Step 3: In the message body, tap and hold to bring up the bubble interface.
 Choose Insert Photo or Video from the menu (tap the arrows to scroll through options).

-Step 4: Now pick one or more photos and videos from your Camera roll to attach.
+Step 4: Now pick several photos and videos from your Camera roll to attach.

 Step 5: Mail might ask you to choose the image size for photo attachments.
 Select Actual Size to send the full-resolution photos without resampling.